thegooddocsproject/thegooddocsproject.github.io/index.md

 _“Best practice templates and writing instructions for documenting open source software.”_

+### Why?

+We want to help open source projects be more effective and more impactful by helping them lift the quality of their documentation.
+In the process, we expect to lift the quality of technical writing for all software.

+### How?

+We are creating processes, templates, and guides covering the numerous aspects of writing good documentation.
+We describe our reasoning, referencing research where available, to help writers decide when they should deviate from suggestions.

 ### What?

 Every project deserves a minimum level of _Good Docs_, but it can be really hard to know where to start or what to write.

-We are creating processes, templates, and guides covering the numerous aspects of writing good documentation.
-We describe our reasoning, referencing research where available, to help writers decide when they should deviate from suggestions.

-### Why?

-We want to help open source projects be more effective and more impactful by helping them lift the quality of their documentation.
-And in the process, we expect to lift the quality of technical writing for all software.

 Our open-source Minimum Viable Docset (MVD) will help you create a baseline set of documentation using a suite of templates.

 ### Who?

-We are writing for people who have an open source project and want to improve their docs.

-Our target readers are software developers and early-stage technical writers, who can read and write English, and are motivated to learn by example.
+Our key target audiences are:

+* Software developers who want to use guides and templates to create documentation for their project.
+* Technical writers setting up a documentation framework, who want to make use of established templates and processes, customizing where appropriate to align with the project's goals.
+* Project owners who need to balance project priorities, and want to understand the return-on-effort associated with different documentation strategies.

 ### Download